Alfonsoce11/CodeBoard/README.md

 <img width="1072" alt="Screenshot 2025-06-23 at 12 59 59 PM" src="https://github.com/user-attachments/assets/3846e80c-ba70-4fe1-85f1-d04fca5d3768" />

 I chose this layout so that I could keep the normal keyboard layout while also optimizing for coding.
 It has keys I often use while coding to the right of the main part of the keyboard, similar to a numpad but for coding.
+The brackets and quotes type both characters and put the curser between the characters.
+The angle brackets don't because they are more commonly used for conditions rather than brackets in coding.

+I wrote the firmware using KMK.

 # Case